CANDELbio/image-utils/README.md

 `$ java -jar image-utils-0.1.0-standalone.jar split-tiled [args]`

 Splits a tiled tiff into individual tiffs.
+Unlike split-hyperstack which ouputs [originalfilename]_[channel].tiff, split tiled outputs the files as [channel].tiff, so it is recommended to use `--subfolder`.
 Accepts the following options:

 `-i` or `--input`
 Required.
 Either a tiff file or a directory containing multiple tiff files to be split.